2019 Official Rules, Regulations and Judging Procedures

 - The Competitive Teams shall be comprised of at least one individual cook and as many others as they wish to have on their team.
 The head cook must be at least 18 years of age on the date of the competition.
 All prize money shall be awarded to the winning teams in the amount designated by the promoter prior to the start of the competition.

 - Each Competitive team must have a fire extinguisher at cook site

 - ACSA events are judged by a panel of judges and will be in a “blind judging” format.
 All judges will be required to participate in a judges meeting prior to the commencement of the competition to review the rules and order of the event.
-ACSA encourages judges to join the association and participate in a judging class prior to their first competition to better appreciate the event as well as understand the rules and how to judge the competition.
-However, being a member of ACSA or completion of a judging class is not a requirement of judging a sanctioned event.
+ACSA requires all judges to join the association prior to judging their first competition, 1st year of membership is free.
+ACSA also encourages all judges to participate in a judging class to better appreciate the event as well as understand the rules and how to judge the competition.
+However, completion of a judging class is not a requirement of judging a sanctioned event.

 Competition Cooking Rules